StrengthsFinder vs Calling Test: Which One Do You Need?

 Spiritual Gifts vs Natural Talents: How to Tell the Difference

-You're good at music.
-Is that a spiritual gift or a natural talent?
-The distinction matters more than you think.
-Here's how to tell — and why it changes how you use them.
+You are good at music — is that a spiritual gift or a natural talent?
+The distinction matters more than you think, and Scripture is unusually clear about it.

 Calling vs Career: What's the Difference?